larssonludvig/TheNest/README.md

 * Move the site from Github pages to a domain
 * General refactorization on the codebase
 * Update leaderboard for season 5
-  * Fix problems with URLs for the leaderboard.
-Currently, it adds `/TheNest/` To the URL.
-It should be removed.
   * Move URL creation to some util class
 * Create a back/arrow button on the options page to bo to the randomizer